 Industry-recognized occupational certificates or certifications that are nontraditional awards that demonstrate, through examination, an individual’s proficiency and knowledge in a specific industry or trade, not necessarily on completion of an education or training program.

-Candidates for certification are evaluated by national, independent, third-party professional and industry-based organizations.
+Candidates for certification are evaluated by national, independent, third-party professional, and industry-based organizations.
 These organizations develop and maintain relevant proficiency standards that are assessed and sanctioned by industry-approved examinations facilities, independent of any educational institution or training program.

 Examples of certificates and certifications include Certified Nurse Aide (Texas Health and Human Services Commission); Certified Logistics Associate (Manufacturing Skill Standards Council or MSSC); Level I Entry Welder (American Welding Society); A+, Network+, Server+, Security+ (Computing Technology Industry Association); Microsoft Office Specialist (Microsoft); and Heavy Equipment Operator (National Center for Construction Education and Research).